joeymalvinni/ictf2024writeups/web/Boing/README.md

 Our biggest problem in modifying the filename is `app.py`'s lack of a base case when reading the filename from the metadata file; the `for` loop doesn't break when it encounters a filename.
 Thus, the *last* filename in the metadata is the one that's used in the symlink.
 We'll come back to this, but because the filename is the last thing `compute.py` writes to the metadata file, whatever we write to the file will not be read and used when symlinking.

 In case it wasn't clear already, any file we want to access needs to be in the `/static` directory.
-This is because the app reads only serves files from the static directory in the `/get` path:
+This is because the app only serves files from the static directory in the `/get` path:

 ```py
 @app.route('/get/<file_name>')